EXAMINATION CONTENT AND IMPORTANT INSTRUCTIONS

 “Please stop working.”

-Proctor – Verbal Instructions: Read to the candidate:
+3. PREPARE WORK AREA FOR NEW CLIENT AND SET UP OF SUPPLIES (15 minutes) Proctor - Verbal Instructions: Read to the candidate:

-“You will prepare your work area for a NEW client.
+“You will prepare your work area for a NEWclient.

-You will set up the universal supplies and equipment you will use for the remainder of the
+You will set up the universal supplies and equipment you will use for the remainder of the examination.

 You will have 15 minutes to complete this section.